 \subsubsection{Quantization}

-On this bases Kramers fulfilled the procedure of quantum-mechanical quantization of the system under consideration.
-In order to quantize the motion governed by the Hamiltonian equation (23) or one of its alternatives, $H$ must be considered as an \emph{operator} $H_{op}$ acting on a wave function $\psi$
+On this basis, Kramers carried out the quantum-mechanical quantization of the system.
+To quantize the motion governed by the Hamiltonian~(\ref{eq23}) or one of its alternatives, $H$ must be promoted to an \emph{operator}~$H_{op}$ acting on a wave function~$\psi$:

-If the spin is to be given a quantum number $\frac{1}{2}$ and if we following Kramers restrict himself to (23), the following familiar expressions will have to be adopted:
+If the spin quantum number is to take the value~$\frac{1}{2}$, and if one follows Kramers in restricting attention to~(\ref{eq23}), then the following familiar operator representations must be adopted:

-The commutation properties of these expressions satisfy the necessary conditions corresponding to the properties of the analogous Poisson-brackets.
-The introduction of the Pauli spin matrices for \textbf{S} means that $\psi$, besides on $x_{1}x_{2}x_{3}t$, depends on a spin variable, which only can take two values, for instance the eigenvalues $\pm \frac{h}{2}$ of $S_{1}$, so that $\psi$ can be represented as a set of two wave components $\psi_{+}, \, \psi_{-}$.
+The commutation properties of these expressions satisfy the conditions that correspond to the analogous Poisson brackets.
+The introduction of the Pauli spin matrices for~\textbf{S} means that $\psi$, in addition to its dependence on~$x_{1},x_{2},x_{3},t$, depends on a spin variable that can take only two values---for instance, the eigenvalues $\pm \frac{h}{2}$ of~$S_{1}$---so that $\psi$ can be represented as a pair of wave components $\psi_{+}$ and~$\psi_{-}$.

-Note that matrices in (26) coincide with the expressions suggested by Pauli.
-Only the notations $S_{1}, \, S_{2}, \, S_{3}$ today looks unusual.
-However, the corresponding Dirac gamma matrices can be chosen in different unitary equivalent forms.
-The only requirement is the validity of the anticommutation relations of the Clifford algebra generators.
-The essentially different possibilities for the choosing of gamma matrices are considered in the monograph [19].
+Note that the matrices in~(\ref{eq26}) coincide with those introduced by Pauli; only the notation $S_{1}, \, S_{2}, \, S_{3}$ is somewhat unusual by modern standards.
+The corresponding Dirac gamma matrices can, of course, be chosen in any unitarily equivalent form, the sole requirement being that the anticommutation relations of the Clifford algebra generators be satisfied.
+The essentially distinct possibilities for such a choice are discussed in~\cite{Real-19}.

-The relativistic invariance of this choice for \textbf{S} is made clear by the investigations of Weyl and van der Waerden [17, 18]; it follows from the fact that to each Lorentz-transformation a unimodular transformation of the wave-components may be assigned in such a way that $\psi^{2}_{+}, \, \psi_{+}\psi_{-}$ and $\psi_{-}$ transform like $-F_{2}+iF_{3}, \, F_{1}$ and $F_{2}+ iF_{3}$, respectively.
-With this convention the Pau1i matrix components will transform exactly like the components of \textbf{F} (= \textbf{H}+i\textbf{E}).
-Kramers marked that the components of \textbf{S} remain hermitical even when they undergo a complex orthogonal transformation.
+The relativistic invariance of this representation for~\textbf{S} was established by Weyl and van der Waerden~\cite{Real-17,Real-18}, who showed that to each Lorentz transformation one can assign a unimodular transformation of the wave components such that $\psi^{2}_{+}, \, \psi_{+}\psi_{-}$, and $\psi_{-}$ transform as $-F_{2}+iF_{3}, \, F_{1}$, and $F_{2}+ iF_{3}$, respectively.
+Under this convention the Pauli matrix components transform in exactly the same way as the components of $\textbf{F} = \textbf{H}+i\textbf{E}$.
+Kramers further noted that the components of~\textbf{S} remain Hermitian even when subjected to a complex orthogonal transformation.